Looking for a Forever firm with high-profile tech work and a Cali-cool culture? Look Mo further.

 Training opportunities

-The training period consists of four six-month seats, with the potential to complete overseas secondments in our Singapore and Brussels offices or with our clients.
-Seat options are subject to business and client needs at the time of the rotations and trainees are invited to identify particular areas of interest during seat allocation discussions.
+The training period consists of four, six-month seats, with the potential to complete overseas secondments in some of our international offices or with our clients.
+Seat options are subject to business and client needs at the time of the rotations however trainees are invited to identify particular areas of interest or skills gaps during seat allocation discussions.

-During your training contract, you’ll have the opportunity to work in at least three distinct areas of law. corporate M&A and litigation and dispute resolution are two of our core areas of practice in London, but there’s also a wide range of specialised practice areas to get involved in.
-These include: data privacy; employment; finance and banking; intellectual property; tax; technology transactions and more!
-Trainees have numerous opportunities to work with colleagues across the firm on both matters and pro bono projects.
+During your training contract, you’ll have the opportunity to work in at least three distinct areas of law.
+The Transactions A and Litigation teams are two of our core areas of practice in London, but there’s also a wide range of specialised practice areas to get involved in.
+Trainees have numerous opportunities to work with colleagues across the firm on practice related or client matters along with pro bono projects.

 Vacation scheme